 As note previously, the impact of new and revised federal appliance and equipment standards are forecast to have a significant dampening effect on residential sector load growth.
-Table E - 4 shows the anticipated savings from federal standards adopted as of December 31, 2014 and included in the Seventh Power Plan's load forecast and conservation assessment.
+Table E - 4 shows the anticipated savings from federal standards adopted as of December 31, 2014.
+These impacts on future demand are included in the Seventh Power Plan's load forecast and conservation assessment.
 Appendix H describes the derivation of the Council estimates of impact of federal standards for each end-use.
 Energy use shown in this appendix includes the impact of federal standards.
 Without the federal standards, the Council estimates that by 2035 residential sector loads would have been more than 610 average megawatts higher.